 - Union Settlement

 - Warby Parker

 Here are answers to common questions students have about Sprinternships.
 This program is new to Chicago, so we are continually adding to this section.
 Check back soon for further information.

-Sprinternships are designed for UIC students.
+Sprinternships are designed for women (cis and trans) and nonbinary individuals who are current students at UIC.
 Applicants are more likely to be considered for a Sprinternship if they are a computer science major, a computer science minor, a data science major, or pursuing a significant amount of technical, computing-oriented coursework.

 Because Sprinternships are meant to help students be more competitive for their first summer tech internship, priority is given to current freshmen, sophomores, and juniors (though seniors who have not already held a summer tech internship are also welcome to apply).